Selina-Varshney/Motor-Imagery-Using-EEG-Classification/README.md

 https://github.com/user-attachments/assets/0656aef3-080b-405d-ba6f-5ed0e48ce432

 ## **Results**
 Results for all 9 subjects of the 22 channel data is present in the folder named '22 channel-data' present in this repository.
-This includes accuracy curve, loss curve, confusion matrix, mean accuracy and kappa scores of the proposed model.
+This includes accuracy curve, loss curve, confusion matrix, mean accuracy and kappa score of the proposed model.

 ## **Dataset**
 The dataset has been sourced from [BBCI IV Competition](https://www.bbci.de/competition/iv/).